Temporal Concatenation for Markov Decision Processes: Examples and Illustrative Applications

 (1) Each state $i\in\mathcal S$ corresponds to a vertex $v_i\in\mathcal V$.

 (2) The state transition is deterministic and can be described by the edges in $\mathcal E$.
 In particular, for $i,j\in \mathcal S$, an edge $e_{ij}\in\mathcal E$ implies the existence of an action $a_{ij}\in\mathcal A$ such that starting from state $i$, the system will deterministically go to state $j$ once the agent takes action $a_{ij}$, i.e., $j = p(a_{ij},i,Y_t^S)$ with probability 1 for all $t$. \end{definition} Note that we are not imposing additional restrictions on the reward functions in the definition of DGT instances.
-As an example, the MDP instance we construct for proving Theorem \ref{thm:lowerb_finite_diam} is a special case that belongs to this family.
-(See Appendix \ref{sec:proof_lower_fin_Diam}.)
+As an example, the MDP instance we construct for proving Theorem \ref{thm:lowerb_finite_diam} is a special case that belongs to this family (see Appendix \ref{sec:proof_lower_fin_Diam}).

 Now we study the $\epsilon$-diameter of DGT instances.
-Denote by $d_c(G)$ the classic diameter of a strongly connected graph $G$.
+We first briefly recall the definition of the classical diameter of a directed graph $G= (\mathcal V, \mathcal E)$, denoted by $d_c(G)$.
+For any two vertices of the graph, $i,j\in\mathcal V$, let $d_G(i,j)$ be the distance between them on graph $G$, which is defined as the length of the shortest path from $i$ to $j$.
+Here, a path is a sequence of distinct vertices such that each two consecutive vertices are connected by an edge in $\mathcal E$.
+The classical diameter is the maximum taken over all pairwise distances, i.e., $d_c(G) = \max_{i,j\in\mathcal V}d_G(i,j)$.
+For a strongly connected graph $G$, each pairwise distance is finite, in which case $d_c(G)$ is also finite.
+Further, it is not difficult to verify that for a strongly connected graph, the classical diameter is at most $|\mathcal V|-1$.
+Literature has shown that $d_c(G)$ can be computed within at most $O(|\mathcal V|^3)$ time using classical algorithms such as the breadth first search (see \cite{bondy1976graph} for example).

 Recall that $d_c(G)<\infty$ because $G$ is strongly connected.
-In the following lemma, we prove that DGT instances indeed have a finite $0$-diameter, which is closely related to the classic diameter of the corresponding graph, $d_c(G)$. \begin{lemma}[From $\epsilon$-diameter to classical graph diameter] For a DGT instance, $\mathcal I_G$, based on a graph $G=(\mathcal V,\mathcal E)\in\mathcal G_{\rm csl}$, we have
+In the following lemma, we prove that DGT instances indeed have a finite $0$-diameter, which is closely related to the classical diameter of the corresponding graph, $d_c(G)$. \begin{lemma}[From $\epsilon$-diameter to classical graph diameter] For a DGT instance, $\mathcal I_G$, based on a graph $G=(\mathcal V,\mathcal E)\in\mathcal G_{\rm csl}$, we have

 \end{lemma} With Lemma \ref{lemma:connection of diameters}, we have shown that the $0$-diameter of $\mathcal I_G$ is finite and bounded between $d_c(G)$ and $2d_c(G)$.
 It follows that for any $\epsilon>0$, the $\epsilon$-diameter of $\mathcal I_G$ satisfies